-Personalisation is a new approach to providing social care services, focusing on choice and individualised support.
-Personalisation is at an early stage of development in the homelessness sector.
-However by exploring personalisation now, providers can offer their service users more choice and develop their own responses that are appropriate to the needs of homeless people.
+Personalisation is an approach to providing social care and health services, focusing on choice and individualised support.
+Personalisation is becoming increasingly popular in the homelessness sector, as providers can offer their service users more choice and develop their own responses that are appropriate to the needs of homeless people.

 The previous government policy document Putting People First sets out how personalisation will radically transform service provision in social care.
 The new coalition government has stated its commitment to the personalisation agenda, which states that the reform is necessary to:

 In the homelessness sector, there is no current commitment to the kind of whole-system change that we are seeing in social care.
 However, the Rough Sleeping Strategy, No One Left Out: Communities Ending Rough Sleeping out lines the following commitment:

 [Action 9] “We will promote more personalised services including testing individual budgets to increase the control people have over the services they need.”

 Personalisation is likely to become increasingly important in how homelessness services are designed and commissioned.